 The application must be made in writing, and must specifically detail the sort of information you are seeking access to.

 An application fee (for non personal information) is $30; however additional fees may be levied depending upon the scope of the application.

-More information about the process of FOI can be found in the City of Gosnells Information Statement or by contacting the City’s Information Management Services Section to discuss your request on 9397 3295.
+More information about the process of FOI can be obtained by contacting the City’s Information Management Services Section to discuss your request on 9397 3295.

 The City has prepared an Information Statement as required by the Freedom of Information Act.